On G List of Movie Reviews

 7/24: The best movie on skydiving?

 It has to be The Gypsy Moths.
 Gene Hackman and Scott Wilson capitalize on their fame from Bonnie and Clyde and In Cold Blood, respectively, to star in this.
 But really, the highlight of the show is the pairing of Burt Lancaster and Deborah Kerr.
 Seeing them together made me want to revisit From Here to Eternity afterwards.
-I didn't realize that was Bonnie Bedelia playing Annie; she looked very young, and it's her screen debut.
+I didn't realize it was Bonnie Bedelia playing Annie; she looked very young, and it's her screen debut.

 Elsewhere, the cinematography is outstanding, especially when the skydivers are in the air against the landscape background of Kansas.
 If the film deserved an Oscar nomination, it's this one which was handled by Philip H. Lathrop.
 Also, I like Burt Lancaster's lesson on how the parachute works.
 It should've been done more often in other films.